-In addition, customers are generally more adversely affected by unplanned interruptions, compared to planned interruptions.
-Therefore, the measures of customer reliability should be based on unplanned SAIDI or SAIFI.
+Also customers are generally more adversely affected by unplanned interruptions, compared to planned interruptions.
+Therefore, in our draft report we proposed that the measures of customer reliability used for considering lowest reliability should be based on unplanned SAIDI or SAIFI.